giorgia-nadizar/VSRCollectiveControlViaSNCA/README.md

 ## Suggested usage
 ### Visualizing a VSR
 To visualize a VSR performing locomotion you need to run the `Starter` class, which is included in the `hmsrobots` package.
-This will start a simulation and will display a video of a three VSRs - a biped, a worm, and comb, moving downhill.
+This will start a simulation and will display a video of a three VSRs - a biped, a worm, and comb - moving downhill.
 Note that in this case we are using non-optimized VSRs, hence most of their successful movement is caused by the inclination of the terrain.

 ### Performing an optimization